The four operations on perverse motives: Inverse images

 \underline{Step 2:} Let us consider a commutative triangle

 in which $i$ is a closed immersion and $f,g$ are smooth morphisms.
-As preparation for the construction of the 2-isomorphism \eqref{eq:Glue2iso}, we construct a 2-isomorphism
+As preparation for the construction of the $2$-isomorphism \eqref{eq:Glue2iso}, we first construct a $2$-isomorphism

-\begin{lemm} Let $d$ be the relative dimension of $g$. \begin{enumerate} \item The functors $g^*_\sM[d]$ and $i^*_\sM\circ f^*_\sM[d]$ are $t$-exact for the classical $t$-structures of derived categories. \item Moreover, they are isomorphic to the functor induced by their exact restriction to the category $\sM(S)$. \end{enumerate} \end{lemm} \begin{proof}Assertion (1) is a vanishing statement that can be checked after application of the functor $\rat^\sM_X$.
-For perverse sheaves, it follows from \cite[4.2.4]{BBD} since $g^*_\sP$ and $i^*_\sP\circ f^*_\sP$ are isomorphic.
-In particular, $g^*_\sM[d]$ and $i^*_\sM\circ f^*_\sM[d]$ induce exact functors
+To do this, observe that, if $d$ is the relative dimension of $g$, then the triangulated functors $i^*_\sM\circ f^*_\sM[d]$ and $g^*_\sM[d] $ are $t$-exact for the classical $t$-structures.
+This is a vanishing statement that can be checked after application of the functor $\rat^\sM_X$ and, for perverse sheaves, it follows from \cite[4.2.4]{BBD} since $g^*_\sP$ and $i^*_\sP\circ f^*_\sP$ are isomorphic.
+Moreover both functors are dg enhanced by \ref{rema:dgenhanced}.

-and (2) asserts that the functors induced by those two exact functors on the derived categories are isomorphic to $g^*_\sM[d]$ and $i^*_\sM\circ f^*_\sM[d]$ respectively.
-This is a consequence of \cite[Theorem 1]{MR2729639}. \end{proof}